-After many years of traveling through the Frankfurt airport, I finally was able get out of the airport and see the city.
-From the airplane, I caught my first glimpse of Frankfurt.
+After many years of connecting through the Frankfurt FRA, I finally was able get out of the airport and see the city.
+From the window seat of the airplane, I caught my first glimpse of Frankfurt.
 The countryside is green, dotted with villages, and I could spot the Main river.
 All of this whet my appetite to explore the city.

 Finally, the travel gods smiled on me.
-I booked a trip to Tunisia with a full 24 hour layover in Frankfurt!
-It turns out that Frankfurt is the perfect city for a layover and I was surprised at the amount of ground I was able to cover in a short time.
+I booked a trip to Tunisia that included a 24 hour layover in Frankfurt!
+As I found out, Frankfurt is the perfect city for a layover because of its walkable city center and efficient train system.
+I was surprised at the amount of ground I was able to cover in a short time.

 Here's what we were able to cover in a day: